frank26080115/Hydra-Dual-Brushed-Motor-ESC/README.md

 ![](doc/imgs/operating_voltage_modes.png)

 The completely linear half-voltage mode might make driving more predictable, but it is wasting potential performance.
 The other two modes will have a slight non-linear feeling as the robot begins to turn, but this can be resolved with another curve set on the transmitter.
+There is a feature to allow a switch on the radio transmitter to change the voltage mixing mode on-the-fly, allowing you to get linear driving most of the time, but also drive at full power when you hit the switch.

-Also, when used for brushless motors, each MOSFET is only turned on for a brief moment, all of the MOSFET share the same load.
+When used for brushless motors, each MOSFET is only turned on for a brief moment, all of the MOSFET share the same load.
 But when used for brushless motors, it is possible for one MOSFET to be on all of the time while another one is turned off all of the time, and the shared-common half-bridge passes more current through it than the other MOSFETs.
 For these reasons, the effective new current handling rating of the ESC is about 20% of the original ESC rating.
 If you purchased a ESC rated for 45A, then you should only use motors that require up to 9A each.

 # Supported Hardware